agentic-learning-ai-lab/llm-verification/README.md

-# payoff-of-verification
+# When Does Verification Pay Off?
+A Closer Look at LLMs as Solution Verifiers

-Public code release for the paper "When Does Verification Pay Off?: A Closer Look at LLMs as Solution Verifiers"
+Coming soon!